CAST-genomics/haptools/docs/api/data.rst

 Limiting memory usage
 *********************
 Unfortunately, reading from PGEN files can require a lot of memory, at least initially.
 (Once the genotypes have been loaded, they are converted down to a lower-memory form.)
-To determine whether you may be having memory issues, you can place the module in "verbose mode" by providing a `python Logger <https://docs.python.org/3/howto/logging.html>`_ object at the "DEBUG" level when initializing the :class:`GenotypesPLINK` class.
+To determine whether you may be having memory issues, you may opt to place the module in "verbose mode" by providing a `python Logger <https://docs.python.org/3/howto/logging.html>`_ object at the "DEBUG" level when initializing the :class:`GenotypesPLINK` class.
+This will release helpful debugging messages.

 .. code-block:: python